 It is exciting to see Ambari come together and we are very interested in hearing feedback as these contributions mature.
 Therefore, we have made the Ambari Operations and User Views available within the Hortonworks Sandbox to make it easier for you to try them out.
 For questions and feedback on Ambari operations please post to the Ambari Forum.
 If you have questions or feedback on the User Views please post them to the Ambari User View Forum.

-Apache Ambari 2.6 which is part of the Hortonworks Data Platform 2.6 release, serves as the management system for enterprises looking to easily and securely adopt Apache Hadoop.
+Apache Ambari 2.7 which is part of the Hortonworks Data Platform 3.0 release, serves as the management system for enterprises looking to easily and securely adopt Apache Hadoop.
 Ambari simplifies the experience of provisioning, managing, monitoring, securing and troubleshooting Hadoop deployments.
-Ambari removes the manual — often error prone — tasks associated with operating Hadoop.
+Ambari removes the manual — often error-prone — tasks associated with operating Hadoop.
 It also provides the necessary customization “hooks” to fit seamlessly into the enterprise, and enables the IT Operator to focus on delivering world-class service and support for their consumers of the Hortonworks Data Platform.
-Apache Ambari 2.6 has many new features in this release which include some of the following:
+Apache Ambari 2.7 includes many improvements in the following product areas:

 It’s time to put a new face on Hadoop using the Ambari Views framework.A “view” is a way of extending Ambari that allows 3rd parties to plug in new resource types along with the APIs, providers and UI to support them.
 Ambari is the only open source and open community effort designed to provide a compelling user experience for Hadoop while delivering consistent lifecycle management and security.